Columbia University

 syllabus and in class.

-You will be deploying your apps to your own handheld Android or iOS device with a camera (a smartphone or tablet) or a Meta Quest 2 headset that we will provide.
+You will be deploying your apps to your own handheld Android or iOS device with a camera (a smartphone or tablet) and a Meta Quest 2 or 3 headset that we will provide if you don't have your own.

-For additional information, please see the following documentation that we've prepared for the course: CS W4172 IA Resource Page, Installing Unity, and Developing with Unity.
+For additional information, please see the following documentation that we've prepared for the course: IA Resource Page, Installing Unity, and Developing with Unity.

 You are responsible for all material covered in class and all the assigned reading listed in the syllabus, including any changes or additions announced in class.
 If you miss a class, please talk to someone who didn't.
 (Copies of each class's slides will be linked to the syllabus.)